Is the IDEAS Study on its own enough to change CMS policy re: Medicare coverage of brain amyloid PET imaging?

 It is just the diagnosis by the dementia specialist in 24 months that is being referenced in section 4.1.3.
 It is allowable to include patients who received a diagnosis of MCI or dementia by another provider who is not a dementia expert prior to the 24 month window.

-When will accrual to the IDEAS Study start?
+When did accrual to the IDEAS Study commence/end and when will results be reported?

 How can physicians get involved?